 From scratch cooking is surprisingly easy.
 I wonder if we were raised to believe that it was so much harder so that there was more reliance on boxed and canned meals.
 Since being on the homestead, we have learned a ton when it comes to cooking, canning, and other food related skills.

 I learned that if I can raise my own hens, I can get eggs that I don’t have to go to the store for.
 I could raise my own meat birds and rabbits to help save on meat costs.
 Also, I learned that if I learn to preserve those things, I can have them on stand by and make everything easier.

 Sometimes meanings change

 But as time has gone by and the continued strain on our supply chain, homestead has come to mean other things as well.
 It means being prepared and stocking up on items that we use a lot of: coffee, tea, noodles, canning jars and lids, and other necessities.
-Making sure that we have enough supplies if another snow storm hits, we will have plenty of firewood, canned food, and fuel for the chainsaws and other equipment.
+Making sure that we have enough supplies if another snow storm hits.
+Will we have plenty of firewood, canned food, and fuel for the chainsaws and other equipment?

 It has also come to mean finding random eggs in the hay barn, playing with goats, and impatiently awaiting the arrival of Champ’s babies.

 Update: She gave us a beautiful doeling that we named Stella.

 It means caring for the new chicks that will not only give us eggs but also lay our next meat chickens.
 Homesteading means learning new skills, facing challenges, and not giving up.
 It means doing the things you thought you couldn’t, only to realize that you are more than capable of building fences, buildings, and fixing all the things.